CiscoDevNet/terraform-provider-intersight/website/docs/d/equipment_switch_card.html.markdown

 # Data Source: intersight_equipment_switch_card
 Fixed / Removable module on a Fabric Interconnect / Switch.
 ## Argument Reference
+The results of this data source are stored in `results` property.
+All objects matching the filter criteria are fetched through pagination.
+To access the ith object of the results obtained, use `data.intersight_equipment_switch_card.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `description`:(string) Detailed description of this switch hardware.
 * `device_mo_id`:(string) The database identifier of the registered device of an object.